 The early or conceptual design phase is a dynamic process of discovery.

+It is important to apply proper resources during the entire lifecycle of a project, including all four phases of a construction project.
 The early or conceptual design phase is a process of discovery in which the architect and owner begin to articulate and define the goals for the project.
 Owners are usually eager to describe their vision of a project that fits their business model, or in the case of a residence their needs, lifestyle and image, but there are many other project parameters the architect must incorporate that will impact the developing program.
 The construction project planning checklist could include code analysis, planning requirements or restrictions, site feasibility and analysis, environmental issues and neighbor concerns.
 Early planning is a dynamic process in which the owner and design team take the time to listen to each other, formulate ideas, evaluate design options and concepts and begin to move toward a project design.
 Architects often utilize conceptual sketches, physical and three dimensional digital models to aid the owner’s visualization of ideas being discussed.
 This is the point at which clients may include a preliminary investigation into whether a project can incorporate various energy and water savings, green building techniques, or meet LEED certification criteria if desired.
 It’s also the time to review requirements for the planning approval process with local jurisdictional authorities.

 Residential construction is a creative process.
 At this juncture it’s important to bring in others on your team to get their input on the developing design.
 The more discussion and free exchange of ideas among the owner and project team, the more the project design evolves.
 Eventually, conceptual drawings are further developed into schematic design drawings that include building plans, elevations, sections and site plans, but these drawings cost money and should be based on a solid understanding of the client’s program.
 Not understanding the dynamics of construction, owners may pressure the team to reduce the time spent planning and have unrealistic expectations of the savings of “fast track” project delivery.
 It is important to reassure clients of the valuable benefits engendered by honing the plan, which has likely morphed due to the input of the project team that got them to this point.
 This will lead to a better client understanding and foster trust in the construction manager and project team to create a realistic plan that is clearly articulated, feasible and that fits into their budget and schedule constraints.